 join

-Join a sequence of TensorMap with the same blocks along an axis.
+Join a sequence of TensorMap with similar keys along an axis.

-The axis parameter specifies the type of joining.
-For example, if axis='properties' the tensor maps in tensors will be joined along the properties dimension and for axis='samples' they will be the along the samples dimension.
+The axis parameter specifies the type of joining: with axis='properties' the tensors will be joined along the properties and for axis='samples' they will be joined along the samples.

 Parameters:

-• tensors (List[TensorMap]) – sequence of TensorMap for join
+• tensors (List[TensorMap]) – sequence of TensorMap to join

 • different_keys (str) – Method to handle different keys between the tensors.
 For "error" keys in all tensors have to be the same.
 For "intersection" only blocks present in all tensors will be taken into account.
 For "union" missing keys will be treated like if they where associated with an empty block.

-The stacked TensorMap with more properties or samples than the input TensorMap.
+The joined TensorMap with more properties or samples than the inputs.

 Return type: